powersync-ja/powersync.dart/packages/powersync/README.md

 ### Limitations

-The API for web is essentially the same as for native platforms.
-Some features within `PowerSyncDatabase` clients are not available.
+The API for Web is essentially the same as for native platforms, however, some features within `PowerSyncDatabase` clients are not available.

-Multiple tab support is not yet available.
-Using multiple tabs will break.

 #### Imports